WHY, GO VEGAN?

 The earth’s atmosphere is a complex mixture of gases that envelops the world.
 For many centuries, the atmosphere has remained stable, as it must to maintain conditions conducive to life.
 That is until now.
 When we burn fossil fuels and forests, we pump enormous amounts of carbon dioxide into the atmosphere.
 The majority of fossil fuels have been burned in the last 40 years.
 Numerous scientific studies and pure common sense determined that this is the major cause of global warming.

-- Economic losses form weather related disasters, worldwide in 1980: $2.8 billion
+- Economic losses from weather related disasters, worldwide in 1980: $2.8 billion

 - Average annual economic losses form weather related disasters, worldwide 1980-1984: $6.5 billion